[an error occurred while processing this directive]

 "You're stupid"

-"Well, I'm not the most intelligent person who has ever walked on the planet."
+"Well, I'm not the most intelligent person who has ever walked on the planet.""You're always making mistakes"

 "I don't let people walk all over me, that's true."